carlos-molina/contraval/README.md

 ## Model checking
- Verifying its logical consistency of the model against correctness properties written as
+ Spin can verify the logical consistency of the model epromela model of the smart contract against correctness properties written in LTL (Linear Temporal Logics) formulae. <br />

- LTL (Linear Temporal Logics) formulae. <br />
+## Generation of execution sequences (test cases)

-## Testing
+ Spin can be instructed to generate all the execution sequences encoded in the epromela model of the smart contract.
+The basic idea is to use Spin as a generator of counterexamples produced against
- Generating the execution sequences implicit in the model.
-Such sequences can be used as test cases against the actual implementation of the smaert contract.
+ LTL formulae.

-## Execution model of bilateral operations
+## Execution model of bilateral operations with potential exceptions
-Contractual opertations are bilateral in the sense that their execution requires the interaction of the two business partners.
+Contractual operations are bilateral in the sense that their execution requires the interaction of the two business partners.
 Upon completion of the execution of a given operation